The chemicals in aqueous film-forming foam (AFFF) are unsafe and have been proven to cause cancer.

 Aqueous Film Forming Foam Cancer Lawyers

-Did you or a loved one develop cancer due to AFFF exposure to toxic chemicals that polluted your environment through firefighting foam?
-You can also file a cancer AFFF lawsuit.
+Did you or a loved one develop cancer due to AFFF exposure to toxic chemicals that polluted your environment through fire-fighting foam?
+You can also file an AFFF cancer lawsuit.

-Contact the firefighting foam cancer attorneys at Rosenfeld Injury Lawyers to learn how you or your family member may be eligible for financial compensation by filing a firefighter foam lawsuit.
+Contact the fire-fighting foam attorneys at Rosenfeld Injury Lawyers to learn how you or your family member may be eligible for financial compensation by filing a firefighter foam lawsuit.

-The primary safety issue with firefighting foam comes from using a specific chemical called per- and polyfluoroalkyl substances (PFAS).
+According to the National Fire Protection Association, the primary safety issue with fire-fighting foam is using a specific chemical called per- and poly-fluoroalkyl substances (PFAS).

 The chemical has earned the nickname ‘the forever chemical” because it has an extremely long half-life.
 It is made of a bond between carbon and fluorine.

 The bond needs to be strong to give PFAS its heat-resistant qualities.
 The correctly composed fire-fighting foam can help firefighters put out fires.